Master Agreement (E204CW)

 1.0 GENERAL GRANT OF RIGHTS AND RESTRICTIONS

 a.
-Use the Esri Offerings as set forth in the Documentation and applicable Ordering Documents; and
+Provides Services and grants to Customer a personal, nonexclusive, nontransferable right to use the Esri Offerings as set forth in the Specifications and applicable Ordering Documents; and

 b.
-Copy and make derivative works of the Documentation for Customer's own internal use in conjunction with Customer's authorized use of Products.
+Authorizes Customer to copy and make derivative works of the Documentation for Customer's own internal use in conjunction with Customer's authorized use of Esri Offerings.
 Customer will include the following copyright attribution notice acknowledging the proprietary rights of Esri and its licensors in any derivative work:

 "Portions of this document include intellectual property of Esri and its licensors and are used under license.
 Copyright © [Customer will insert the actual copyright date(s) from the source materials.]
 Esri and its licensors.
 All rights reserved."